-The Worksheet provides a powerful interface for creating and submitting SQL queries, as well as performing DDL and DML operations, and viewing the results side-by-side as your queries/operations complete.
+The Worksheets page provides a powerful and versatile interface for creating and submitting SQL queries, as well as performing most other DML and all DDL operations, and viewing the results as your statements complete.

 In this Topic:

 Worksheets are designed to meet all your business and workflow needs, including: